Greece leads the way to roadless protection

 The importance of roadlessness is already widely appreciated in the US.
 Some 30% of National Forest lands are cited as roadless, with a Roadless Area Conservation Rule adopted by the Forest Service in 2001.

 Greece is the first country in Europe to promote a roadless policy.
-It so far covers 0.74% of national territory, with a further 4.7% undesignated but located more than one kilometre radius from existing roads.
+With Kriton Arsenis as a key proponent, this so far covers 0.74% of national territory, with a further 4.7% undesignated but located more than one kilometre radius from existing roads.
 “We hope this important initiative will continue in Greece and encourage other European countries” said John Piccolo, Chairman of the Society for Conservation Biology (Europe Section), a key participant along with the University of Ioannina.

 It is also hoped the measure can come to have application in the context of ‘strict protection’ stipulations from the EU 2020 Biodiversity Strategy.